9 reasons why Zambia should be on your bucket list!

 It’s hard to show the magic of the Victoria Falls in photos – you have to see it for yourself one day!

 And when compared to the Niagara Falls the Victoria Falls are just way more natural and untouched.
-Here you’ll see locals going into the water for a quick dip to cool off and you’ll be able to walk along the riverbed almost by yourself (while we had to stay in line for some of the viewpoints at Niagara Falls for hours!).
+Here you’ll see locals going into the water for a quick dip or to fish and you’ll be able to walk along the riverbed almost by yourself (while we had to stay in line for some of the viewpoints at Niagara Falls for hours!).

 Victoria Falls from Livingstone ZambiaVictoria Falls from Livingstone ZambiaVictoria Falls from Livingstone Zambia